-CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development of the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
-8. Major Bibliographical References Please attach a bibliography.
-9. NOMINATOR Organization: Keeping Society of Philadelphia Author: Oscar Beisert, Architectural Historian Date: 23 December 2022 Email: Keeper@KeepingPhiladelphia.org Nominator ☐ is ☐ is not the property owner.
-PHC Use Only Date of Receipt: 23 December 2022 ☐ Correct-Complete ☐ Incorrect-Incomplete ☐ Date: 12/28/2022 Date of Notice Issuance: 2/9/2023 Property Owner at Time of Notice: Name Voca Proportion Inc Address: 410 Brighton Pl.
-City: Elkins Park State: PA Postal Code: 19027 Date(s) Reviewed by the Committee on Historic Designation: Date(s) Reviewed by the Historical Commission: Date of Final Action: ☐ Designated ☐ Rejected 12/7/18
+CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, ) (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose whas significantly influenced the historical, architectural, economic, social, or cultural developr the City, Commonwealth or Nation; or, vork (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
+8. MAJOR BIBLIOGRAPHICAL REFERENCES Please attach a bibliography.
+9. Nominator Organization: Keeping Society of Philadelphia Author: Oscar Beisert, Architectural Historian Date: 23 December 2022 Email: Keeper@KeepingPhiladelphia.org Nominator $\Box$ is $\Box$ is not the property owner.
+PHC USE ONLY Date of Receipt: 23 December 2022 Correct-Complete Incorrect-Incomplete Date: 12/28/2022 Date of Notice Issuance: 2/9/2023 Property Owner at Time of Notice: Name: Kosa Properties Inc. Address: 410 Brighton Pl.
+City: Elkins Park State: PA Postal Code: 190 )27 Date(s) Reviewed by the Committee on Historic Designation: 6/21/2023 Date(s) Reviewed by the Historical Commission: 11/10/2023 Date of Final Action: 11/10/2023 Designated Rejected 12/7/18